Meteor-Community-Packages/meteor-collection-hooks/README.md

 `find` and `findOne`, then you won't be able to use `this.transform()`.
 Instead, grab the transformed user with `findOne`.

+- If your hook is defined on common code, it will run 2 times, one time on the server and one time on the client.
+If you want it to run just once, please make sure to put it either on the `client` or `server` directory.

 --------------------------------------------------------------------------------

 ## Maintainers